brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Flores

 Two hours of nice roads and another easy border crossing brought me to my third country.
-The exchange rate and low value notes in Guatemala has everyone carrying thick stacks of money.
-You feel like a millionaire.
+The exchange rate and low value notes in Guatemala has everyone carrying thick stacks of money and feeling like a millionaire.
+The streets are loud from chicken buses, which are donated school buses from America that have become the main public transport in the region.
+I noticed a lot more big brands and chains on the road, even seeing a Walmart.

 Flores is a colourful island town set on Lake Petén Itzá, with picture perfect cobbled streets.
 It was once known as Nojpetén meaning *'Great Island'*, and was the last Mayan settlement to fall to invading Spanish in 1697.
 A colonial town was built in its place and a bridge now joins to the mainland, where there's a nice mall and market.
 There's not a lot else to do here so evenings revolved around cafes, street food, ice cream and watching a [volleyball tournament](https://youtube.com/shorts/MGhfLhWbEVo?is=yFoKVwBDcV9RwmXf) that was on, which ended with a [big festival](https://youtube.com/shorts/D6mpPK-J2Fs?is=wbGwIuhev7X2qjDf).
 Flores is most famous for being the gateway to the ancient Mayan cities; the most famous being Tikal.